Mónika Show: Criticism

 This talk show was subject of criticism and fines from Hungary's National Media and Infocommunications Authority (NMHH) due to airing obscene content and fight scenes in the episode aired on 2 March 2009 which resulted in a 12-hour broadcast suspension in August 2012 at a time when Hungarian TV viewers were mostly focused on watching the 2012 Summer Olympics held in London.

 The show had a significant overrepresentation of guests of Roma origin.
 Sándor Fábry briefly mentioned in the documentary Dumafilm that the Mónika show contributed significantly to the deterioration of the social perception of Romani people and the increase of racism against them in Hungary.
 Many of them spoke in front of the cameras and their criminal records were also made public.
 In this context, the case of Zoltán Csipkés, who appeared on the show with his former partner, Ágnes Botos, caused a stir.
-According to Botos, Csipkés had at the time severely abused her, while during the programme he himself had repeatedly assaulted her.
+According to Botos, Csipkés had at the time severely abused her, while during the programme she herself had repeatedly assaulted him.
 Later, Zoltán Csipkés was imprisoned for the brutal murder of his then 16-year-old girlfriend, a programme that was never broadcast by RTL Klub.

 Róbert Puzsér also argued for the racism of Mónika show in his programme Sznobjektív, where he ranked Mónika show number 5 in the 10 most vile Hungarian TV programmes.
 According to Puzsér, the programme's broadcasts had significantly damaged Roma-Hungarian relations and, in his words, had given the minority an ‘indelible stigma’.
 He also pointed out that Roma intellectuals had attempted to protest against RTL Klub's racism through the Mónika show, but there was no response among Roma civilians.